valpackett/sweetroll/docs/datatypes.rst

 - if it's of type ``h-entry``, it's just displayed as an entry
 - if it's of type ``h-feed``, it's displayed as a feed -- but why would you ever store a static feed? -- so,
-- if it's of type ``h-x-dynamic-feed``, the contents of the feed are built dynamically using filters.
+- if it's of type ``h-x-dynamic-feed``, the contents of the feed are built dynamically using filters!
+- if it's of type ``h-x-reader-channel``, pretty much the same (more on that below: :ref:`reader`)

-Here's a simple example:
+Here's a simple example of a dynamic feed:

 .. literalinclude:: ../example-feeds/articles.json
    :language: json